North Korean remote worker scheme: Impact

+The impact of these schemes includes data theft, as operatives often steal sensitive company data and intellectual property; the installation of malware for future access or ransomware attacks; and compliance violations, since unknowingly employing North Korean operatives violates international sanctions.

 While initially focused on US companies, the scheme has expanded globally.
-CrowdStrike reports tracking similar operations in the United Kingdom, Poland, Romania, and other European nations, as well as organizations in South Asian countries.
+CrowdStrike reports tracking similar operations in the United Kingdom, Poland, Romania and other European countries, as well as organizations in South Asian countries.

-Government response
+US government response

 The FBI, State Department, and Treasury Department have issued joint advisories warning companies about the threat, and initiated multiple prosecutions.

 In December 2024, the Justice Department indicted 14 North Koreans for generating at least $88 million over six years.

 The Department of Justice announced indictments in January 2025 against two Americans for operating a six-year scheme that placed North Korean operatives in over 60 US companies, generating more than $800,000 in revenue.

-The U.S. Treasury’s Office of Foreign Assets Control (OFAC) announced sanctions in January 2025 against two individuals and four entities involved in North Korea's illicit remote IT worker schemes that generate revenue for the country's weapons programs.
+The U.S. Treasury's Office of Foreign Assets Control (OFAC) announced sanctions in January 2025 against two individuals and four entities involved in North Korea's illicit remote IT worker schemes that generate revenue for the country's weapons programs.
 The sanctioned entities include two front companies (Korea Osong Shipping Co. and Chonsurim Trading Corporation) that sent IT workers to Laos, Chinese company Liaoning China Trade Industry Co. for supplying technological equipment, and individuals Jong In Chol and Son Kyong Sik who ran the front operations.